 Which Country is best for my Gorilla Safari?

 The Uganda Gorilla Trekking Advantages that Seniors can enjoy:

 - $700 Gorilla Permit Price: A gorilla Safari in Uganda costs half the price it costs in neighboring Rwanda without compromising the quality of the experience.

 - Gorilla Safaris at Half the Price or Less: A Gorilla Trekking Safari that includes midrange of Luxury Lodging will usually be half the price or less of what the same Safari would cost you in high-end Rwanda.

 - More Gorilla Permits: Uganda has half of the endangered Mountain Gorillas.
-The country has more Habituated (used to Humans) Gorilla Families, which means that Uganda has the most available permits for Gorilla Trekking.
+The country has more Habituated (used to Humans) Gorilla Families, meaning Uganda has the most available permits for Gorilla Trekking.

 - Safe-Secure Guerrilla-Free Trekking: Uganda is the only Mountain Gorilla Destination with no guerrilla acuities in the last 20 years.
 Uganda is safe for Gorilla Trekkers.

-- Spend More Time with the Gorillas: On a Gorilla Habituation Experience Safari, you spend up to four hours with a Gorilla Family, and there are only four participants.
+- Spend More Time with the Gorillas: On a Gorilla Habituation Experience Safari, you spend up to four hours with a Gorilla Family with only four participants.
 The Permit Cost is $1,500.

 - Two Parks with different Habitats where you can Track Gorillas: You can choose to track Gorillas in Bwindi Impenetrable Forest or Mgahinga Gorilla Park.
 Many decide to follow the Gentle Giants in both Parks.
 Bwindi Impenetrable Forest is made of ridges and valleys, while Mgahinga Gorilla Park trekking takes place on the sides of the Virunga Volcanoes.